 This is the system for long distance travelers and people living off their bikes.
 Guides, instructors, and RTW riders: this system was designed for you.

-The Backcountry 35 was also our first product.
-We created it because we were tired of over-the-seat soft panniers that flop around in rough terrain, have no external pockets or stash spots, disintegrate after a couple crashes, and are a total pain in the ass to get on and off the bike.
+We created the Backcountry Pannier because we were tired of over-the-seat soft panniers that flop around in rough terrain, have no external pockets or stash spots, disintegrate after a couple crashes, and are a total pain in the ass to get on and off the bike.
 We wanted something like a backpacking frame pack, but that mounts on your bike, and that stays connected to the bike and stays waterproof no matter how many times you lay the bike down.

-The BC35 is super easy to click on and off the bike, and because the waterproofing is on the inside the bag (thanks to the two-bag system), minor crashes and scuffs won’t phase this bag at all.
-When you think about waterproofing, external abrasion is not the end of the story, you also have to think about abrasion inside the bag.
-For example you might have tools, or a camp stove, or some other hard piece of equipment inside the bag that is vibrating and rubbing against the inner surface over a long period of time.
-That is why we use such incredibly thick, welded seam liners on this bag.
+The Backcountrys are super easy to click on and off the bike, and because the waterproofing is accomplished inside the bag (thanks to the two-bag system), minor external crashes and scuffs won’t faze your panniers at all.
+Thanks to the thick, welded seam internal liner, you’re also protected from internal abrasion: for example tools, or a camp stove, or some other hard piece of gear vibrating and rubbing against the inner surface over a long period of time.

-The BC35 is heavier than the Scout 25, and it’s also heavier than a traditional over-the-seat saddlebag, but what you get for that weight is bomb-proof construction and materials, a completely stable mounting system (no flopping), and lots of stash spots.
+Backcountry Weight Note: The Backcountry is heavier than the Scouts, and it’s also heavier than a traditional over-the-seat saddlebag.
+What you get for that weight is bomb-proof construction and materials, a completely stable mounting system (no flopping), and lots of stash spots.
 Lighter is not always better if it comes at the price of functionality or durability.
-If weight is your primary concern, but you want to stick with a rack system, check out the Scout 25 kit.
-If you’re really serious about weight, take off your steel pannier racks, which shaves 8-10 pounds off the bike, and get a Reckless 80 instead.
-For everyone else: the Backcountry 35.
+If weight is your primary concern but you want to stick with a rack system, check out the Scout 25 panniers.
+If you’re really serious about weight, take off your racks (shaving 8-10 pounds off the bike) and get a Reckless 80 instead.

 Wedge-Mount Compatibility Note: In July 2016, we switched the backcountry pannier wedge and frame from machined HDPE to molded glass-filled nylon.
 The new wedge/frame are not compatible with the old version.
 To determine which wedge/frame you have, check on the back of the wedge.
 If it is flat & smooth, that's HDPE.
 If it has an inset honeycomb pattern, that's molded nylon.
 We have extra wedges and frames of both materials in stock available for order by special request.